Doctoral student in Applied Physics

 - Documented experience from large-scale facilities, such as synchrotron

 - Documented ability to write scientific text in english

 In our recruitment work, Malmö University has taken a stand regarding recruitment channels and marketing.
 We therefore decline all offers of advertising and recruitment assistance in connection with this advertisement.

 You may apply for this position via Malmö University's recruitment system by clicking on the "Apply" button.
 As an applicant, you are responsible for ensuring that your application is completed in accordance with the advertisement, and that it is provided to the University no later than 2022-05-25.
 The applicant is responsible for ensuring that the University can read what is written in the application.
 If the application is not written in Swedish, English or any of the Nordic languages, the applicant is responsible for the application and its appendices being translated.

 The application must include:

-The post is full-time and for a limited period, in accordance with the Higher Education Ordinance Chapter 5 Section 7
+The doctoral studentship is a fixed-term position comprising four years of full-time studies, in accordance with the Higher Education Ordinance Chapter 5 Section 7.